tomknapen/domotica/client.md

 To be able to use wifilink on the arduino, making use of the connection in the esp8266 chip.

 Use the instructions found here: https://github.com/jandrassy/arduino-library-wifilink.
 Make sure to downgrade Arduino to 2.4.1, see https://github.com/jandrassy/arduino-firmware-wifilink/issues/10.
+This can be done through board manager -> search for esp8266.